Mic92/nixpkgs-review/README.md

 $ nixpkgs-review pr 94524 94494 94522 94493 94520
 ```

 This will first evaluate & build all pull requests in serial.
-Then a nix-shell
+Then a review
-will be opened for each of them after the previous shell has been closed.
+shell will be opened for each of them after the previous shell has been closed.

 Tip: Since it's hard to keep track of the numbers, for each opened shell the
 corresponding pull request URL is shown.